 since they were no more.

 While Herod was fussing around, desperately trying to maintain himself in power, figures from a distant country were blithely indifferent to politics and games of domination.
 They were intensely surveying the night sky, looking for signs from God.
-Now, as they cross the border into Herod’s country, the magi come onto Herod’s radar-screen.
+Now, as they cross the border into Herod’s country, the Magi come onto Herod’s radar-screen.
 Who are they?
 Spies?
 And whom are they seeking?
-A new born king?!
-That is a threat.
+A newborn king?
+That is a threat!
 That is treason.

-Under the pretense of piety, he calls the Magi to himself and inquires after the star’s first appearance, getting the time coordinate; and then he asks them to go to Bethlehem and find the exact locale.
+Under the pretense of piety, he calls the Magi to himself and inquires after the star’s first appearance, getting the time coordinates; and then he asks them to go to Bethlehem and find the exact locale.
 With this GPS system, he can find the king—and stamp him out.

 – Bishop Robert Barron